Maymont receives $8 million grant from American Rescue Plan

 The grant is the largest in Maymont’s history, according to Maymont staff.

-The funds will be used to help expand and enhance access to the native rescued wildlife habitats and restore the roof and upgrade the airflow and safety systems of the Maymont Mansion.
-Maymont supports and sustains over 400 animals from 85 species at its farm, sanctuaries and the Robins Nature Center.
+The funds will be used to help expand and enhance access to the native rescued wildlife habitats as well as to restore the roof and upgrade the airflow and safety systems of the Maymont Mansion.
+Maymont supports and sustains more than 400 animals from 85 species at its farm, sanctuaries and the Robins Nature Center.

-This project is funded under EDA’s $240 million American Rescue Plan Travel, Tourism, and Outdoor Recreation program, designed to accelerate the recovery of communities that rely on the travel, tourism and outdoor recreation sectors.
+This project is funded under the EDA’s $240 million American Rescue Plan Travel, Tourism & Outdoor Recreation program, designed to accelerate the recovery of communities that rely on the travel, tourism and outdoor recreation sectors.

 “It’s an incredible opportunity to build on the work we’ve done recently to expand access and enrich the guest experience in new ways, preserving cultural artifacts and architecture, and engaging guests with rescued native wildlife,” Richeson said in a statement.
 “As we approach Maymont’s hundredth anniversary as a public space in 2025, this investment will ensure Maymont continues to delight, educate and inspire people for another hundred years.”